ShawnAhls/first-mile-stone/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.

-##Credits

-Content
+Open up GitHub, ShawnAhls/metallica going to setting, click on setting and scrolling down to Github pages. once at GitHub Pages source, click on the drop down menu and clciked on the gh-pages, which created the following link "https://shawnahls.github.io/metallica/""

+## Credits

+### Inspiration

+Bootstrap
+W3school
+YouTube
+CodePen
+Google
+Stackoverflow

+### Source of content

-The text of about the band and the events was copied from the Metallica website The text for each band member under The members each one was copied from Wikipedia The Music videos was obtained from YouTube
+The text of about the band and the events was copied from the Metallica website.
+The text for each band member under The members each one was copied from Wikipedia.
+The Music videos was obtained from YouTube.
-All the images was copied from Google Images
+All the images was copied from Google Images.
+The use of direct links to the bands social media sites.

+### Special Thanks

+Bootstrap for the use of the modal code, I have changed the fieldset of the modal and changed some of the css.

+Kevin Powell on youtube for the explanation of lightbox, I have used his explanation of portfolio but changed some of the code to the way I have on my web page and changed some of the css code.